-The age structure of Newham and England by gender in 2015 is denoted in Figure 1.
-The most obvious differences are in the 25-29 and 30-34 age groups for both genders with the Newham male population having a 6 and 5.8 percent higher proportion; and Newham female population having a 4.1 population estimates, Newham's total dependency ratio is calculated at 40.05, considerably lower compared to the England value of 57.0 (In the presence of a warning triangle, please refer to the relevant subheading in Section 11.0 Methodology and Evidence).
+The age structure of Newham and England by sex in 2016 is denoted in Figure 1.
+For both sex groups, each proportion is expressed as a fraction of 1.
+The most obvious differences are in the 25-29 and 30-34 age groups for both sexes with the Newham male population having a 1.8 and 2.7 percent higher proportion; and Newham female population having a 4.1 population estimates, Newham's total dependency ratio is calculated at 40.27, considerably lower compared to the England value of 57.0 (In the presence of a warning triangle, please refer to the relevant subheading in Section 11.0 Methodology and Evidence).